exceeddata/formats-public/README.md

-# exceeddata-formats-public
+# EXD Formats Public Library
-EXD Formats Public Library
+This repo contains public implementations of EXD format processing, such as CSV, ASC, DBC, and etc.